Back on 20 June 2026

 The town has been the site of a settled community for over 2000 years.
 It owes its existence to the natural brine springs which emanate from subterranean beds of pure rock salt 2000ft below the ground.
 Dissolved by underground springs, artesian pressure forces the sale to the surface as brine.
 It’s density and buoyancy are only rivalled by the Dead Sea.

-Feckenham Wake – Lunchtime: Tours 9 & 11
+Feckenham Wake – Lunchtime: Tour 8

 A medieval fair celebrated every year in June in Feckenham, described as a “fete on steroids” centred on the ancient village Square in the picturesque Worcestershire village of Feckenham.